esFerDev/shop/docs/documentation/Introduction.md

 **`Config.VorpNotification`** Only if `Config.SystemNotifications = 'vorp'`.
 Where will the VORP notification appear.
 > Types: `vorp:Tip`, `vorp:TipRight`, `vorp:TipBottom`, `vorp:ShowBasicTopNotification`, `vorp:ShowSimpleCenterText` and `vorp:ShowBottomRight`.

+`Config.Exports` The name of the scripts of the esfer_requirements.
+This means that the script will try to use "export" function to call the script by their name, so put the exact name as here.

 ### `locales.lua`
 This file contains all messages, notifications and translations into the different languages.
 By default there will always be two: English and Spanish, which are chosen in the `config.lua` file in the `Config.Locale` option at the top of the file.